Conrad Balatoni: Torquay United

 On 10 January 2018, Balotoni signed for National League strugglers Torquay United.

 He was released by Torquay at the end of the 2017–18 season.

 Edinburgh City

 On 16 June 2018, Balatoni signed for Scottish League Two side Edinburgh City on a two-year deal.

 Clyde

 On 15 June 2021, Balatoni signed a one-year contract with Scottish League One side Clyde.
 On 24 February 2022, Balatoni joined Lowland League side Berwick Rangers on loan until the end of the season, and signed a pre-contract agreement with them for the following season.

-International career

-Although born in Leeds, England, Balatoni is eligible to play for either Scotland, England, Hungary or Austria, as a result of his Hungarian and Austrian grandparents, who moved to England during the outbreak of World War II.
-Balatoni has stated that he would be "open to playing for either Austria or Hungary if the chance ever came up."